Muadh-Adekunle-Monsuru/University-Notes/STA 201/STA Past-Papers Notes.md

 **What is a simple hypotheses:**
 A hypothesis that, when true, completely specifies the population distribution is called a _simple_ hypothesis; one that does not is called a _composite_ hypothesis.

+A simple hypothesis is one which specifies a single specific prediction about the relationship between two variables

+A composite hypothesis is made up of multiple simple hypothesis that are related to each other.

 **What are type 1 errors:**
 The first of these, called a _type I error,_ is said to result if the test incorrectly calls for rejecting Ho when it is indeed correct.
 The second, called a _type II error,_ results if the test calls for accepting $H_0$ when it is false.